tscircuit/schematic-corpus/README.md

 only include right-facing variants of designs, and should generally avoid having the "main chip" be two-sided.

-Vertical inversion is never performed.
+Vertical mirroring is never performed.